Roe v Wade decision takes center stage at Wisconsin Democratic Party convention

-Those attending the state Democratic Party’s convention in La Crosse Saturday — one day after the conservative majority of the U.S. Supreme Court decided to overturn its landmark ruling in Roe v.
-Wade — offered a united message that reproductive health will play a pivotal role in the midterm election.
+One day after the conservative majority of the U.S. Supreme Court overturned its landmark ruling in Roe v.
+Wade, those attending the Wisconsin Democratic Party’s convention Saturday in La Crosse offered a united message that reproductive health will play a pivotal role in the midterm election.

 Speaking at a rally in the La Crosse Center lobby, Democratic Attorney General Josh Kaul, who is seeking reelection this fall, said the 2022 election “is going to be remembered for the next generation as the election that came after Roe was overturned.”